Free shipping to the US on orders over $150

 1) Preparing the Potatoes

-Peel and the cut potatoes into small pieces and then add them into a large pot filled with plenty of cold water.
-Add 1 tsp of salt and boil the potatoes oil over medium heat for about 10 minutes.
-(Note: this amount of salt is not included in the recipe).
+Peel and cut the potatoes into small pieces, then add them to a large pot filled with plenty of cold water.
+Add 1 tsp of salt and boil the potatoes in oil over medium heat for about 10 minutes.

 2) Chopping the Onions